 If the webcam images are not available, the thresholds relating to potential flooding on Dip Road and SH10 are available here on our Environment Data Hub

 - 4.200m (red) Flood Peak 2007

 - 3.500m (yellow) Point where flooding reaches SH10

 - 3.000m (orange) Flooding Dip Road

-If you are experiencing issues using the webcam tool, please use the red feedback button on the sidebar to let us know how we can improve this service.
+If you are experiencing issues using the webcam tool, please use the red feedback button on the bottom-left to let us know how we can help.
 (This is not monitored outside of business hours).

 When continually checking the webcam, you may need refresh the page, or close the page then re-open to get the latest image.